nikolay-turpitko/x-msrv/README.md

 performs actual Go build and RPM packaging.
 After that Docker Compose used again to prepare execution environment and start microservice within Docker container.

 File `./docker-compose-build.yml` used to prepare Docker container for build and `./docker-compose.yml` - to execute app.
+Notice, that environment variable `PKG_TYPE` (rpm/deb) should be provided to Docker Compose.

-Directory `./build-rpm` contains dockerfile and Makefile for build and RPM packaging.
+Directory `./rpm-build` contains dockerfile and Makefile for build and RPM packaging.
 They used to prepare container with required versions of go compiler and glide (dependency management tool).
 Versions should be provided as build arguments via `./docker-compose-build.yml`.
 Sources and output directories and